Rohan-2476/bootstrap-website/README.md

 ~~ and a lot more if you wish to stretch your learn-goals.

-Note : Just a reference website to practice Bootstrap elements and many more.
+Note : Just a reference website to practice Bootstrap elements/properties and many more.